-IBM prioritized its water conservation focus and redirected resources to operations in water-stressed regions of the world with a goal to continue to produce the greatest desired outcome from our efforts.
-In 2016, IBM established its latest water conservation goal to achieve year-to-year reductions in water withdrawals at larger IBM locations and data centers in water-stressed regions.
-We used the World Resources Institute's Aqueduct Water Risk Atlas, which highlights regions around the world where water resources are stressed to meet human and ecological demand, and our site specific information and expert judgment to identify IBM locations in areas of "high" or "extremely high" baseline water-stress
+IBM's first water conservation goal was established in 2000, focusing on the significant use of water in our microelectronics manufacturing operations.
+With the divestiture of IBM's semiconductor manufacturing operations in 2015, our water use decreased significantly and became primarily associated with cooling and humidity control of buildings, domestic consumption at the workplace, and building fire protection systems.
+Given the above IBM prioritized its water conservation focus and redirected resources to operations in water-stressed regions of the world with a goal to continue to produce the greatest desired outcome from our efforts.
+In 2016, IBM established its current water conservation goal to achieve year-to-year reductions in water withdrawals at larger IBM locations and data centers in water-stressed regions.
+We used the World Resources Institute's Aqueduct Water Risk Atlas, which highlights regions around the world where water resources are stressed to meet human and ecological demand, and our site specific information and expert judgment to identify IBM locations in areas of "high" or "extremely high" baseline water-stress.

-Our water conservation goal covers 13% of IBM's total utilized real estate space encompassing 43 IBM locations including data centers and other large offices in water-stressed regions, worldwide.
+Our water conservation goal includes IBM locations that cover 16% of IBM's total utilized real estate space including data centers and other large offices in water-stressed regions, worldwide.
 IBM also monitors, measures and manages water use and wastewater discharges at IBM locations not in water-stressed regions for maintaining operational conditions and compliance with discharge permits.
 This is a requirement of IBM's global environmental management system.

+References:

+Water Conservation

-IBM and Environment Report 2019 Page(s) 36 & 67
+2020 IBM and Environment Report Page(s) 20, 32